Get Your Free 2023 Vacation Guide

 SNOB

-What it's known for: Don't let SNOB's name fool you.
-It stands for Slightly North of Broad, taking aim at the city's traditional boundary of high society, but really it's a pioneer of the farm-to-table movement in South Carolina.
+The restaurant's true claim to fame is as a chief pioneer of the farm-to-table movement in South Carolina.
 For more than 20 years, SNOB has been merging the use of locally grown vegetables, meats and seafood with Southern and French cooking techniques, leading the way for restaurants to thrive serving local foods.
-If you have trouble deciding, diners rave about the local grouper and the shrimp and grits.

 Style: Southern, farm-to-table, Lowcountry, traditional